Skip to main content

 AliceClue GiverClue GiverBob5Chop5ChopMoved

-• Note that the 5's Chop Move is different than the Trash Chop Move in that you can only chop move one card with it.
-Thus, if you clue a 5 and it is two (or more) slots away from the chop, then it is to be assumed to be a Play Clue on the 5.
+• Note that the 5's Chop Move is different from the Trash Chop Move in that you can only chop move one card with it.
+Thus, if you clue a 5 and it is two (or more) slots away from the chop, then it is a Play Clue on the 5.

 • When counting how far away from chop a card is, you should only look at unclued cards.

-• Remember that 5 Stalls takes precedence over 5's Chop Moves.
-Thus, if a number 5 clue could just be a 5 Stall (e.g. it is the Early Game), then it should not Chop Move anything.
+• Remember that 5 Stalls take precedence over 5's Chop Moves.
+Thus, if a number 5 clue could just be a 5 Stall (e.g. it is the Early Game), then it does not Chop Move anything.

 • Technically, one could try to analyze whether a clue is a 5 Stall or 5's Chop Move by looking at whether the clue-giver had a different clue to give, since 5 Stalls are only permitted if all "normal" Play Clues and Save Clues have been extinguished.
 However, this analysis relies on asymmetric information, and can be confusing even for experienced players.
 So, this move is not introduced until level 19.